Josh Phillips (murderer): Murder of Maddie Clifton

-According to Phillips, on November 3, 1998, he was home alone when Maddie Clifton, who lived across the road from the Phillips, came to his house asking him to come outside and play baseball.
+According to Phillips, on November 3, 1998, he was home alone when Clifton, who lived across the road from the Phillips, came to his house asking him to come outside and play baseball.
 Phillips agreed, even though he was not allowed to have friends over while his parents were not home.
 As the two were playing baseball, Phillips accidentally hit the ball into Clifton's eye, causing her to bleed, cry, and scream.
-Phillips panicked, knowing his father Steve would be home soon and fearing his reaction.
+Phillips panicked, knowing his father would be home soon and fearing his reaction.
 Phillips dragged Clifton into his house, saying that the clothing came off Clifton's lower body as he did so.
 He hit her with the baseball bat to stop her from screaming before putting her under the base of his bed.
 When Steve returned home, Phillips interacted with him for a period of time before returning to his room.
 When Phillips discovered that Clifton was still alive and moaning under his bed, he removed the mattress, cut her throat, and stabbed her in the chest seven times with the knife from a Leatherman tool, killing her.

 Clifton's disappearance was reported around 5:00 pm that day.
 Police and volunteers searched for Clifton for six days; Phillips participated in the search.
 He later stated he spent the following week living in denial, saying, "I was putting myself in a fantasy world that nothing had happened.
 That was my defense mechanism for everything when I was a kid.
 I never made the decision ... to ignore it.
 I just did."

 On November 10, Melissa Phillips went into her son's room and noticed a wet spot on the floor.
 She searched the room and found Clifton's body, immediately leaving the house to report the incident to the police.
-Phillips was arrested later that day at his school, and confessed to the murder within hours.
+Phillips was arrested later that day at his school and confessed to the murder within hours.

-Prosecutors disputed some parts of Phillips's story.
-State Attorney Harry Shorstein suggested the murder may have been sexually motivated, saying that Phillips had talked about sexual matters with both Maddie Clifton and her older sister.
-The autopsy found no evidence of sexual assault, though prosecutors argued the lack of dirt and sand on Clifton's body did not support Phillips's assertion that her clothes came off as he dragged her into his room.
-Prosecutors also noted that no blood was found in the backyard, or on the baseball that Phillips said had struck Clifton, and argued that this did not support his version of events.
+Prosecutors disputed some parts of Phillips' story.
+State Attorney Harry Shorstein suggested the murder may have been sexually motivated, saying that Phillips had talked about sexual matters with both Clifton and her older sister, Jessie.
+The autopsy found no evidence of sexual assault, though prosecutors argued the lack of dirt and sand on Clifton's body did not support Phillips' assertion that her clothes came off as he dragged her into his room.
+Prosecutors also noted that no blood was found in the backyard, or on the baseball that Phillips said he had struck Clifton with, and argued that this did not support his version of events.